Get a Quick Online Quote: Register or Login

 Rigid Flex Capabilities

-We build relationships with the best rigid flex PCB manufacturers available so we can provide you with the best product for your applications.
-We can provide rigid flex for complex multilayer commercial applications or high-reliability MilSpec printed circuit boards.
-Whatever your rigid flex PCB needs are, we can facilitate this process and ensure you get exactly what you need in a short amount of time.
+We can deliver rigid flex PCBs for complex multilayer commercial applications or high-reliability Mil-Spec printed circuit boards.
+Whatever your rigid flex requirements are, we can facilitate this process and ensure you get exactly what you need in a short amount of time.

 Specifications Capabilities